 The capital resources typically required for a new restaurant depend on whether the restaurant is a ground-up construction or a conversion.
-For our new unit openings, we estimate the cost of a conversion or ground-up buildout will require a total cash investment of approximately \$2.5 million to \$3.5 million.
-In addition, we expect to spend approximately \$0.5 million per restaurant for restaurant pre-opening costs.
+For our new unit openings in 2022, we estimate the cost of a conversion or ground-up buildout will require a total cash investment of approximately \$3.0 million to \$4.0 million.
+In addition, we expect to spend approximately \$0.4 million to \$0.5 million per restaurant for restaurant pre-opening costs.

-During the next twelve to twenty-four months, we intend to negotiate terminations for all of our closed store operating leases.
-We estimate the cost of termination of these leases could range between approximately \$12.0 to \$20.0 million.
+During the next twelve to twenty-four months, we intend to negotiate terminations for all of our remaining closed store operating leases.
+We estimate the cost of termination of these leases could range between approximately \$5.0 million to \$12.0 million.

-For 2021, we currently estimate capital expenditure outlays will range between \$15.0 million and \$25.0 million and approximately \$2.0 million to \$3.0 million of restaurant pre-opening costs for new restaurants.
-These capital expenditure estimates are based on the opening of four to six new restaurants and approximately \$7.0 million to maintain and remodel our existing restaurants and for other general corporate purposes.
+For 2022, we currently estimate capital expenditure outlays will range between \$25.0 million and \$40.0 million and approximately \$2.0 million to \$3.0 million of restaurant pre-opening costs for new restaurants.
+These capital expenditure estimates are based on the opening of five to eight new restaurants and approximately \$8.0 million to maintain and remodel our existing restaurants and for other general corporate purposes.

-Based on our growth plans, we believe our existing cash balance combined with future expected cash flows from operations and available borrowings under our Revolving Credit Facility will be sufficient to finance our planned capital expenditures and other operating activities in fiscal 2021.
+Based on our growth plans, we believe our existing cash balance combined with future expected cash flows from operations and available borrowings under our Revolving Credit Facility will be sufficient to finance our planned capital expenditures and other operating activities in fiscal 2022 and beyond as well as provide financial flexibility during the continued COVID-19 pandemic.